huohuoren4/docs/python/pytest/reference_guides/api_reference/fixtures.md

     - **maketxtfile**(`*args, **kwargs`)

-        Shortcut for .makefile() with a .txt extension.
+        Shortcut for `.makefile()` with a .txt extension.

-        Defaults to the test name with a ‘.txt’ extension, e.g test_foobar.txt, overwriting existing files.
+        Defaults to the test name with a ‘.txt’ extension, e.g `test_foobar.txt`, overwriting existing files.

         *Examples*: